phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 ```

 This ensures that the change tracking information from the parent component
-is passed to the child components.
-In this case, changing an assign that is
+is passed to each child component, only re-rendering what is necessary.
-only used in one child component will only re-render the parts of the component
-that changed.

----
+However, generally speaking, it is best to avoid passing `assigns` altogether
+and instead let LiveView figure out the best way to track changes.

 To sum up:

-  1. Avoid passing block expressions to library and custom functions,
-     instead prefer to use the conveniences in `HEEx` templates

-  2. Avoid defining local variables, except within Elixir's constructs
+  1. Avoid defining local variables inside HEEx templates, except within Elixir's constructs

-  3. Avoid passing all assigns to child components, instead be explicit
-     about which assigns the child components need or, as a last resort, use
-     `<%= component(assigns) %>` instead of `<.component {assigns} />`.
+  2. Avoid passing or accessing the `assigns` variable inside HEEx templates